 Nakul Bansal is teaching live on Unacademy Plus

-Excretory Products and their Elimination By Nakul Bansal 2nd year MBBS student VMMC and SJH, New Delhi 84 AIR in NEET 2016 -
+DIGESTION AND ABSORPTION By Nakul Bansal 2nd year MBBS student VMMC and SJH, New Delhi 84 AIR in NEET 2016

 Nutrition -Definition -Types of nutrients -Steps in nutrition process Digestion -Definition -Types of digestion process -Human digestive system and

 Nutrition and its steps: Nutrition: Nutrition is the sum total of the processes involved in the taking in and the utilization of food substances by which growth, repair and maintenance of the body are accomplished.
 Chemical substances present in food are called as nutrients.
 Types of nutrients- Macronutrients include carbohydrates, proteins, lipids (fats) and also alcohol.
 You consume them in great, that is "gram," amounts.
 They provide you with energy and building blocks for your body growth and repair.
 Also called as proximal principles of food.
 Micronutrients include vitamins and minerals.
 You usually consume them in small, that is "milligram," amounts.
 They, for example, help to build your bones, enable muscle contractions, transport oxygen via the blood; they have many other functions in your body.
 Also called as protective principles of food

 Steps of holozoic nutrition Ingestion: The process of taking food inside the body is called ingestion.
 Digestion: In digestion the ingested food is converted into simple form with the help of digestive enzymes Absorption: In this stage the food digested in second step is absorbed into the cells of body.
 Assimilation: Assimilation is the process of utilizing the food absorbed in third step by various cells of the body Egestion: Egestion is the final step of holozoic nutrition in which the undigested food is removed from the body.